Wait for it!

 In Zen And the Art of Motorcycle Maintenance, Robert Pirsig describes “the old South Indian Monkey Trap.”
 The trap is constructed of a hollowed coconut chained to a post.
 A small hole is drilled allowing an open hand to reach into the coconut for the tempting contents (rice).
 The hole, however, isn’t large enough to free a closed hand gripping the goodies.
 The monkey reaches in but cannot free himself from the simple devise without relinquishing hold of the treat (2005).

 Sitting in the comfort of our padded chair, we chide, “let go of the rice dumb monkey.”
-With all our magnificent brain power, we act with the same foolishness, chasing present pleasures, knowing the hurtful consequence but continuing to destroy our lives.
+However, with all our magnificent brain power, we act with the same foolishness, chasing present pleasures, knowing the hurtful consequence but continuing to destroy our lives.
 We can’t let go of the rice.